BeeHive-org/5-choice-serial-reaction-time/software/updated_5-choice_protocol.md

 * mouse nosepokes into Trial Start Hole + TSS detects it
 * TSL turns off
 * 5 sec ITI
+* one Nosepoke turns on for SD time and turns off after that duration.
 * If nosepoke into stimulus lights during ITI, record it as premature and Time-Out for 5 sec (no lights).
 * Randomly chosen 1 stimulus light on the opposite wall turns on
 * mouse nosepokes into one of them (sensor detects it)